 Mr. Beaudreau did not have the information in the backup but promised to provide it to the Commission by the next reading.

-motion made by Commissioner Hardin. seconded was Vice the Ordinance APPROVED FIRST Mayor Burrie, that be READING.
+motion made by Commissioner Hardin. seconded A was by Vice the Ordinance APPROVED FIRST Mayor Burrie, that be READING.
 The motion carried by the following vote: